-The DSL will make sure that employees have access to appropriate training to equip them to be alert to children affected by FGM or at risk of FGM.
+The DSL will make sure that staff have access to appropriate training to equip them to be alert to children affected by FGM or at risk of FGM.

-Section 9.2 of this policy sets out the procedures to be followed if an employee discovers that an act of FGM appears to have been carried out or suspects that a pupil is at risk of FGM.
+Section 9 of this policy sets out the procedures to be followed if a staff member discovers that an act of FGM appears to have been carried out or suspects that a child is at risk of FGM.